Skip to Content

 Call your health care provider if:

 Bartlett NL, Foyli KV.
 Hodgkin lymphoma.
-In: Niederhuber JE, Armitage JO, Doroshow JH, et al., eds.
+In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2013:chap 105.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 105.

 National Cancer Institute: PDQ Adult Hodgkin Lymphoma Treatment.
-Bethesda, Md: National Cancer Institute.
-Date last modified: Feb.
-28, 2014.
-Available at http://cancer.gov/cancertopics/pdq/treatment/adulthodgkins/HealthProfessional.
-Accessed: March 28, 2014.
+Bethesda, MD: National Cancer Institute.
+Date last modified: February 25, 2015.
+Available at: cancer.gov/cancertopics/pdq/treatment/adulthodgkins/HealthProfessional.
+Accessed March 2, 2015.

 National Cancer Institute: PDQ Childhood Hodgkin Lymphoma Treatment.
-Bethesda, Md: National Cancer Institute.
-Date last modified: Nov.
-21, 2013.
-Available at http://cancer.gov/cancertopics/pdq/treatment/childhodgkins/HealthProfessional.
-Accessed: March 28, 2014.
+Bethesda, MD: National Cancer Institute.
+Date last modified: January 28, 2015.
+Available at: cancer.gov/cancertopics/pdq/treatment/childhodgkins/HealthProfessional.
+Accessed March 2, 2015.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Hodgkin Lymphoma.
 Version 2.2014.
-Available at http://www.nccn.org/professionals/physician_gls/pdf/hodgkins.pdf.
-Accessed: March 28, 2014.
+Available at: www.nccn.org/professionals/physician_gls/pdf/hodgkins.pdf.
+Accessed March 2, 2015.